roboconf/roboconf.github.io/en/developer-guide/code-organization.md

 	│   ├── roboconf-messaging
 	│   ├── roboconf-dm
 	│   ├── roboconf-dm-rest-api
+	│   ├── roboconf-dm-rest-client
-	│   └── roboconf-dm-rest-client
+	│   └── roboconf-maven-plugin
 	│
-	├── roboconf-maven-plugin
+	├── roboconf-maven-archetype
 	└── roboconf-eclipse-parent
     	└── ...

-**Roboconf.github.io**, **Roboconf-web-administration** and **Roboconf-examples** are not Maven modules.
+Some Git repositories, like **Roboconf.github.io**, **Roboconf-web-administration** and **Roboconf-examples** do not contain Maven modules.
 Here is a little description of some platform modules.

 * **roboconf-core**: the common module, that can be reused in external projects (Maven plug-in,